damianhakert/damianhakert.github.io/source/posts/2016-04-27-getting-started-with-gitlab-and-digitalocean.html.md

 ## Step Four – Modify Account Information

-It would probably be more helpful if the account you're using more accurately reflected your information.
+It would probably be more helpful if the account you're using, more accurately reflected your information.
 This will allow you to receive email updates and will display your information to other users.
+The root account is the first one created by default, and it contains some predefined values for "Name", "Username" and "Email".
+You can change all that from the "Admin Area".

-Let's navigate to the "Admin area" by clicking the wrench icon in the top-right corner.
+Let's navigate to the "Admin Area" by clicking the wrench icon in the top-right corner.

 ![Admin](/images/blogimages/getting-started-with-gitlab-and-digitalocean/admin_button-shadow.png)